Hundipea district and Paljassaare harbour

 Please register only for the tours you are certain you can attend.
 Let’s respect the schedules and fellow participants.

-In the 1960s, ocean fishing reached a truly industrial scale and form.
-Fishing was handled and the fishing vessels were managed by the Tallinn Ocean Fleet Base, and the transportation of the catch, the supply of fishing vessels and refrigeration ships were managed by the Tallinn Refrigeration Fleet Base.
+In the 1960s, ocean fishing in Estonia reached a truly industrial scale and form.
+Fishing was handled and the fishing vessels were managed by the Tallinn Ocean Fleet Base, while the transportation of the catch, the supply of fishing vessels, and the refrigeration ships were managed by the Tallinn Refrigeration Fleet Base.
 In 1969, a new sea fishing harbour in Paljassaare was built in Tallinn to serve all these ships.
-When the organizations were merged, the Ocean production team with nearly 10,000 employees was created.
+When the organizations were merged, the Ocean production collective with nearly 10,000 employees was created.
 The production complex had powerful shore structures, which also included the buildings of the current port of Paljassaare.
-The current territory of the port area is 31 ha.

 Sustainable Solutions (Building Futures Together):